 The recovery is usually quick, it is normal to have minor cramping and minimal bleeding or bloody discharge following the procedure.
 It might persist for few days and medications may be given to ease the symptoms.
 Your menses may also come at a different date.

 Most women resume their normal activity the following day, however some are back to the work on the same day.

-You should not undergo hysteroscopy if you are pregnant as there are chances of miscarriage.
+You should not undergo hysteroscopy or uterus removal if you are pregnant as there are chances of miscarriage.
 Please inform you doctor about your pregnancy.

 Uterus removal surgery cost depends on the country, state, city, gynecologist fees, surgeon fees, the anaesthetic fees, hospital charges, no. of clinical tests performed on the patient, type of room booked for after surgery accommodation, medicines, complications arising during or after the surgery, Use of ICU in critical cases etc. There are a variety of hospitals ranging from economical to super luxury for Uterus removal surgery in Delhi.
 A patient can connect with our Laparoscopic Uterus removal surgeon and discuss their budget for the Laparoscopic hysterectomy surgery or keyhole surgery.

 The safest, least invasive and most cost-effective procedure of uterus removal is a vaginal hysterectomy uterus removal surgery.
 In this procedure, the surgeon removes the uterus through the vagina, using a laparoscope.
 It is a major surgical procedure which should be performed by an expert surgeon to avoid risks and side effects.
 Heavy bleeding and infection around the incision site are the commonly observed risks in some patients.
 Most female patients go home 2 to 3 days after this uterus removal surgery, but the recovery takes from 6 to 8 weeks.
 During these 6 to 8 weeks, one need to take complete rest and should not be involved in housework until you talk with your surgeon/doctor.